SereneHorizons/Memeifiers/README.md

 Sidenote note: You can also set a shortcut key for your script so that you can run it
               with just your keyboard.

+## Requirements

+1. Java
+2. Big Brain

 ## History

-I wrote this script a while back for personal usage when a recent interaction inspired me to bring this wonder into the light again.
+I wrote this script a while back in 2017 for personal usage when a recent interaction inspired me to bring this wonder into the light again.

 I hope this will bring you as much joy as it brings me!